 A story like this highlights a moment of genuine transformation in someone’s life.
 That makes it powerful.

-These examples aren’t meant to be emulated, but you can learn from them.
+These examples aren’t meant to provide templates you can copy, but you can learn from them.
 When you write your essay, don’t try to imitate someone else’s story.
-It’s yours, and that is what makes it special.
+It’s yours, and that is what makes it unique.

 Begin Early and Seek Help

-Finally, the most important key to writing an essay is to write many drafts.
+Finally, the most critical key to writing an essay is to write many drafts.
 Virtually no one can write a great essay the first time out, so the key to success is relentless editing and refinement.
-A good essay coach can help, and many students to selective universities use coaches to help them brainstorm and revise their essays.
+A good essay coach can help, and many students applying to selective universities use coaches to brainstorm and revise their essays.